cowboyd/generation.js/README.md

 ```

-All we've done here is define the queries, but no filtering actually
+All we've done here is define the generations, but no filtering
-happens at this point until we actually enumerate the result:
+actually happens at this point until we actually enumerate the result:

 ``` javascript